sonots/fluent-plugin-keep-forward/README.md

 - prefer_recover

     Switch connection to a recovered node from standby nodes or less weighted nodes.
-This would break keepability, but usally should set to be `true`.
 Default is `true`.

 ## Contributing